Thinking about retiring and freeing up time to do all those things you wanted?

 Even if you can access the money in your KiwiSaver account, you do not need to use it all.

 In fact, your account can continue to work for you long after you retire – so you can continue to enjoy the lifestyle you want.

 Aon KiwiSaver Scheme gives you a range of options for managing your retirement savings.
 You can:

 It’s important to choose the right option for your personal circumstances.
-We recommend you seek advice from an authorised financial advisor.
+We recommend you seek advice from a financial advisor.

 See below for answers to some common questions about withdrawals – or you can contact us on 0800 266 463.